casangi/casadocs/docs/tasks/task_imdev.rst

    Interpolation algorithm to use.
-One of "nearest", "linear", "cubic", or "lanczos".
+One of "nearest", "linear", or "cubic".
 Minimum match supported.

    .. rubric:: *stattype*